REQUEST A MEETING WITH YOUR CONGRESSIONAL REPRESENTATIVE. By Terence Morris, author, PACE TULSA AGS, JANUARY 5, 2022. 1:40 P.M.

-Meeting with a Member of Congress in the Home District is one of the best and the most direct ways of conveying the need to enact a multi-year public awareness crosswalk education bill.
+In order to actively take part in much needed or desired changes in your community, scheduling a meeting with a member of Congress in your home district is one of the best and the most direct ways of conveying interest.
+Who knows your activism may lead Congress to enact a multi-year public awareness crosswalk education bill.

 Members of Congress’ schedules fill rapidly, so plan your meeting well in advance.
 Members of Congress are usually in their districts during holidays and Congressional recesses, and often on Mondays and Fridays.
 You can find the congressional schedule by looking at the House or Senate website at http://www.house.gov or http://www.senate.gov or by calling the Member of Congress’ office.